-Pistachio Encrusted Sea Scallops with Champagne Risotto and Roasted Asparagus is a beautiful, restaurant-quality meal that’s easy to prepare at home.
+Pistachio Crusted Sea Scallops with Champagne Risotto and Roasted Asparagus is a beautiful, restaurant-quality meal that’s easy to prepare at home.
 Perfect for any private celebration for two!

 Have you made your dinner reservations for Valentine’s Day yet?
 You probably need to get rolling on that if you haven’t.

 Or, don’t worry about it at all.
-You won’t miss going out with this restaurant-quality meal of pistachio encrusted sea scallops.
+You won’t miss going out with this restaurant-quality meal of Pistachio Crusted Sea Scallops with Champagne Risotto and Roasted Asparagus.
 It’s easily prepared for a romantic Valentine’s Day dinner at home.
-Just think… No crowds and no limited, astronomically-priced menus!
+Just think… No crowds and no limited, astronomically priced menus!

 Sweet sea scallops encrusted with a pistachio, lemon zest and black pepper combination are served atop a simple baked champagne risotto accompanied by roasted asparagus.